Introduction

 The Tokyo Metropolitan Government Building, often referred to as Tochō (都庁), stands as a monumental symbol of Tokyo's rapid urban development, modernity, and ambition.
 Completed in 1991 and designed by the celebrated Japanese architect Kenzo Tange, the building is not only the administrative center of Tokyo but also a popular tourist attraction due to its distinctive postmodern architecture and free observation decks offering panoramic views of the city.
 Situated in the bustling Shinjuku district, the building's twin towers rise 243 meters (799 feet) high, showcasing Tokyo's skyline and, on clear days, even Mount Fuji.
 The building's design was inspired by integrated circuit boards, reflecting the technological advancements of its time.
 This guide explores the rich history, architectural significance, and visitor information to help you make the most of your visit to this iconic Tokyo landmark (Tokyo Metropolitan Government).

-- History of the Tokyo Metropolitan Government Building
+Explore Tokyo Metropolitan Government Building in Pictures

 History of the Tokyo Metropolitan Government Building